kubevirt/project-infra/github/ci/prow-deploy/README.md

 ## How to test the role

 The role is tested using molecule.
 Molecule will take care of all the test task.
 The kubevirtci cluster will require at least 16G of memory to run properly.
-The user needs to be able to sudo to root without password.
-From the role root directory launch
+As a prerrequisite you need two environment variables to be defined: export GITHUB_TOKEN=/home/fgimenez/workspace/redhat/secrets/phaino/gh/oauth export GOOGLE_APPLICATION_CREDENTIALS=/home/fgimenez/workspace/redhat/secrets/phaino/gcs/service-account.json

+* `GITHUB_TOKEN`: should contain the path of a valid github account token, any token would do, no need to have any specific permissions.
+* `GOOGLE_APPLICATION_CREDENTIALS` with the path of a Google Cloud Platform JSON credentials file; as with the github token there are no specific requirements in terms of permissions.

+With these environment variables exported you need to create a virtual environment, from `github/ci/prow-deploy` run:

+    $ python3 -m venv venv

+Now you can activate the virtual environment and install the dependencies:

+    $ source ./venv/bin/activate
+    $ pip install -r requirements.txt

+Then you can run:

-    molecule prepare
+    $ molecule prepare

 To launch the kubevirtci cluster and prepare the nodes properly.
 This is a protected action, it cannot be done twice.
 The natural flow is that you can prepare again an instance only after you destroy it, so if you need to prepare again but no destroy has been issued, you need to call

-    molecule reset
+    $ molecule reset

 To tell molecule to start from scratch.

-For prow deployment, a real github token is a major requirement.
-Many service will try to access github using the token before starting.
-Create a github token for your account, with at most read:user scope.
-Any additional permission will make the test environment interfere with the production repositories, like adding automatic comments.
-Fill the secret as plain text in

-    kustom/environments/$environment/secrets/oauth-token/oauth

 Then start deployment with

-    molecule converge
+    $ molecule converge

 This will launch the prow deployment itself, will wait for the deployment to settle and then will collect some information in the artifacts dir.

-    molecule verify
+    $ molecule verify

 Will launch a set of tests to verify that the deployment works correctly.
-At the moment only smoke tests are available Some tests are using test-infra commands, which by default is located in
+At the moment only smoke tests are available.

-    /workspace/test-infra

-    molecule verify -- -e testinfra_dir=/path/to/test-infra

-Will let you specify a different directory
+You can enter the test instance and access the deployed cluster with:

+    $ molecule login
+    # export KUBECONFIG=/workspace/repos/project-infra-master/github/ci/prow-deploy/kustom/overlays/kubevirtci-testing/secrets/kubeconfig

+then you can execute kubectl commands as usual:

+    # kubectl get pods --all-namespaces

+Additional molecule commands:

     molecule cleanup

-Will remove prow-namespace, so that prow can be eventually deployed again in the same cluster
+will remove prow-namespace, so that prow can be eventually deployed again in the same cluster

     molecule destroy

-Will tear down the kubevirt ci cluster completely
+will tear down the kubevirt ci cluster completely

     molecule test

-Will launch all the above step automatically in sequence.
+will launch all the above step automatically in sequence.

 ## How to debug the services in live cluster